wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

 *Performed at benchmark run level*

-In order to perform evaluation of high canopy cover loss, a mask is defined using three LANDFIRE datasets:
+To perform an evaluation of high canopy cover loss, a mask is defined using three LANDFIRE datasets:
 - Canopy bulk density
 - Canopy height
 - Canopy bottom height

-The variable `masked high binary canopy cover loss` used in various benchmarks is computed only where all LANDFIRE canopy variable (interpolated using nearest method on the RAVG grid) are strictly greater than 0 (presence of canopy fuel) and is defined as a binary variable:
+The variable `masked high binary canopy cover loss` used in various benchmarks is computed only where all LANDFIRE canopy variables (interpolated using the nearest method on the RAVG grid) are strictly greater than 0 (presence of canopy fuel) and is defined as a binary variable:
 - `1` if RAVG canopy cover loss value is `5`,
 - `0` if RAVG canopy cover loss value is between `1` and `4`,
 - `nan` otherwise.